 The Quebec Court of Appeal ordered a new trial of a man convicted of killing three people because the trial judge provided inadequate instructions to the jury over the weight that should be given to post-offence conduct and because he failed to warn the jury that the testimony of the prosecution’s expert went beyond the bounds of his expertise.

 The ruling, the second time in six years that the Quebec appeal court set aside a murder conviction and ordered a new trial because of testimony provided by psychiatrist Sylvain Faucher, highlights pervasive concerns about expert bias and examines the credence that should be given to post-offence conduct, according to criminal lawyers.

-“Too often, experts for the prosecution or defense, usurp – voluntarily or not – their role while testifying before the court,” said Julien Grégoire, a Quebec City criminal lawyer.
+“Too often, experts for the prosecution or defence, usurp – voluntarily or not – their role while testifying before the court,” said Julien Grégoire, a Quebec City criminal lawyer.
 “The expert’s role is to shed light on technical or scientific elements that surpass general knowledge, and the judge must keep a check on experts who testify beyond their expertise, particularly before a jury.
 That error in and of itself was sufficient grounds for a new trial, along with its inherent delays and costs.”

 Following a 2015 trial by jury, Justin John Bresaw was convicted on two counts of first degree murder and one charge of second degree murder.
 Bresaw admitted causing the deaths of the three victims but argued that he was not criminally responsible because of mental disorder.
 Bresaw argued before the appeal court that Quebec Superior Court Justice Richard Grenier failed to warn the jury that the expert’s testimony surpassed his expertise and failed to warn the jury about evidence relating to his post-offence conduct.